 The easiest way to ensure you finish on time is to be clear about your main message and the points you need to make.
 And then practice, practice, practice.

 What common presentation mistakes have you observed?
+Do you do some of these common mistakes?
 What recommendations do you have for novice presenters?
 Share in the comments below.